 In Gilpin’s account of shipwreck, imagined through the observation of mainland inhabitants, the painful clarity with which the onlookers understand the tragedy about to unfold before them is contrasted with the ignorance of the seamen who do not know the danger they are in.
 A similar sense of distance and difference is established in ‘The Cast-away’, between the individual mariner and wider society.
 That distance is established through the loss of sensory understanding and connection.
 He will never see Anson or Albion again (l.12), and the final moment in which the cast-away is overwhelmed by the waves is distinguished by the fact that his voice can no longer be heard by his friends: ‘His comrades […] Could catch the sound no more’ (ll.44 and 46).
 In the critical discourse of travel, Cowper has in many ways become synonymous with visual supremacy, via another cast-away narrative, the ‘Verses, Supposed to be Written by Alexander Selkirk’ (1782).
 The opening line of the poem in which Selkirk declares himself to be the ‘monarch of all I survey’ has become a term used to identify a set-piece scene in travel description, in which a European traveller describes the place they have travelled to as observed from a high viewing point.
 The declaration of absolute visual cognition made in such pieces of prospect description are frequently found to serve a colonial agenda which assumes the traveller’s social and moral superiority over the landscape, and by implication the people, they ‘survey’.
 Yet, Selkirk’s imagined declaration in Cowper’s poem is, of course, poignantly ironic: ‘Better dwell in the midst of alarms, / Than reign in this horrible place’ (ll.7-8).
 There is significant ‘refiguring of authority’ here in relation to the politics of vision, which Tim Fulford notes is also present in Cowper’s ‘undercutting’ of the ‘assumption of authority’ prevalent in the prospect view as developed by James Thomson.
 And in ‘The Cast-away’, the poet subverts the authority of vision further, which is correlative with a shift in narrative agency as Cowper moves from the cast-away as speaker in his Selkirk poem, to the cast-away as narrated by another in his final original work.
 The mariner at the centre of the narrative is sinking rather than elevated, and he is wrapped in ‘Obscurest night’ (l.1).
 He is in many ways defined by what he will never see again.

 Loss of sensory perception and understanding is central to the development of the theme of absolute isolation – physical, social, spiritual – which reverberates through the stanzas of ‘The Cast-away’.
 The language of negation which is used repeatedly and persistently through the poem reinforces that sense of an individual life being incrementally delimited and denied.
-Together, there are sixteen instances of ‘no’, ‘nor’ or not in the poem.
+Together, there are sixteen instances of ‘no’, ‘nor’ or ‘not’ in the poem.
 In some cases their use serves to emphasise what is irretrievably lost to the mariner in his final moments: ‘But He, they knew, nor ship nor shore, / Whate’er they gave, should visit more’ (ll.29-30).
 In others the use of negators obscures positive action, and casts the mariner in ambiguous and strange terms:

 Not long beneath the whelming brine